What’s margin investing?

 Note

-Cryptocurrency positions are not accounted for in your portfolio value because cryptocurrencies are not securities, and they are custodied with our affiliate, Robinhood Crypto, LLC.
+Crypto positions aren’t accounted for in your investing portfolio value because they aren’t securities, which are custodied with our affiliate, Robinhood Crypto, LLC.

 What are the risks of margin investing?